Gk1694/Data_Science/README.md

 * **Apply normalization to a data set:** By understanding the relevance of using feature scaling on your data and how normalization and standardization have varying effects on your data analysis.

+## Lesson Summary
+In this lesson, you have learned how to:
+* **Describe Exploratory Data Analysis:** By summarizing the main characteristics of the data and extracting valuable insights.
+* **Compute basic descriptive statistics:** Calculate the mean, median, and mode using python and use it as a basis in understanding the distribution of the data.
+* **Create data groups:** How and why you put continuous data in groups and how to visualize them.
+* **Define correlation as the linear association between two numerical variables:** Use Pearson correlation as a measure of the correlation between two continuous variables
+* **Define the association between two categorical variables:** Understand how to find the association of two variables using the Chi- square test for association and how to interpret them.